4 MacBook Battery Replacement Options: From the Safest to the Least

 - Normal: Your battery doesn’t need replacement.

-- Replace Soon: The battery holds less charge than it did when new.
+- Replace Soon: The battery holds less charge than it did when it was new.

-- Replace Now: Your battery hold significantly less charge than it did when new.
+- Replace Now: Your battery hold significantly less charge than its original capacity.

 - Service Battery: The system has detected a fault with your battery.

-That should give you some indication of how necessary a battery replacement is.
-But you can also view the exact number of charge and discharge cycles.
+That should give you some indication of whether a MacBook battery replacement is necessary.
+For more info, you can also view the exact number of charge and discharge cycles your battery has gone through.
 To do this:

 - Click on the Apple logo in the top-left corner of the screen.